History of the wine press: Ancient Greece and Rome

 Varro also described in his work De re rustica a type of "pressed wine" known as lorca that was produced by the left over grape skins being soaked in water that was served to slaves and farm workers.

 By the 2nd century AD, the Romans began using a "screw press" that would be the predecessor to the basket press that would become popular in the Middle Ages.
-This press would include a large beam with a hole cut out of the middle through which a screw was fitted through.
+This press would include a large beam with a hole cut out of the middle through which a screw was fitted.
 Attached the base of the beam was a cut piece of stone that fit the circumference of a vat that was lined with porous clay or cloth.
 Ropes and pulleys attached to the beam would raise the beam and stone above the vat that would be loaded with grapes.
 Then six to eight workers (usually slaves) would be divided on either side of the screw.
 The workers would walk clockwise, turning the screw as it the stone descended upon the grapes, providing added pressure with each turn.
 A hole or spout at the bottom of the vat would allow the juice to drain out where it was usually moved by bucket into amphorae or other large fermentation vessels.
 A replica of this style of Roman screw press still exists at a winery in Beaucaire, Gard, in the Languedoc wine region of France.